Getting Roads Accepted into the Secondary System of State Highways

 - Revenue derived from the sale of bonds

-Pursuant to §33.1-75.1, Code of Virginia, every county, whether or not it has qualifying land development ordinances, may use special revenue sharing funds from its “county primary and secondary road fund” to “bring subdivision streets used as such prior to July 1, 1990, up to standards sufficient to qualify” for state maintenance.
+Finally, pursuant to §33.2-357, Code of Virginia, every county, whether or not it has qualifying land development ordinances, may use revenue sharing program funds matched with county funding to bring subdivision streets used by motor vehicles for at least 20 years, up to standards sufficient to qualify for state maintenance.

-Other factors also affect the eligibility of a road and the amount of money that allocated for its improvement including:
+Other factors also affect the eligibility of a road and the amount of money that may be allocated for its improvement including:

 - If deeds for the land served prohibit the use of state funds